-This law and these reporting requirements may differ from other reporting guidelines, requests for information, and published documents, including, but not limited to, the Annual Security and Fire Safety Report.
+This law and these reporting requirements differ from other reporting guidelines, requests for information, and published documents, including, but not limited to, the Annual Security and Fire Safety Report, and an understanding of those differences is necessary when comparing reports.

-We recommend reading the report in its entirety to understand the full context of the report.
+We recommend reading this report in its entirety to understand the full context of the report, including applicable definitions and reporting requirements.